trillium/trilliumsmith.com/README.md

 [![Prettier][prettier-shield]][prettier-url]
 [![Nextjs][nextjs-shield]][nextjs-url]

-This blog is forever a work in progress, with some imporvements being committed upstream.
+This blog is forever a work in progress, with some improvements being committed upstream.

 If you'd like to create a blog of your own you're welcome to fork this repo, but I'd suggest starting from [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) instead and start customizing from there.